Introduction

 Frequently Asked Questions

-The best small business tax advice for start-ups is to register your business structure correctly, open a dedicated business bank account, and set up cloud-based bookkeeping from day one.
+The best small business tax advice for start-ups is to register your business structure correctly, open a dedicated business bank account, and set up cloud bookkeeping from day one.
 Understand your tax obligations early, including VAT, corporation tax or self-assessment, and work with an accountant to avoid missing critical deadlines or reliefs.

 2. How can I legally reduce my tax bill?